Rosewood History

 Rural Youth Association – 1965

-Charter President was Sel Heit, who was also the publican of the Royal George Hotel.
+Charter President was Sel Heit, Lions Club (May 1975).
+He was also the publican of the Royal George Hotel.

 Rosewood Aged People’s Home – 1987